-The problem is that these DNS servers can monitor and store your browsing activity – since every URL you visit must be translated by the DNS server, there’s a complete log of your internet history available to anyone with access to that server.
+The problem is that these DNS servers can monitor and store your browsing activity – since the DNS server must translate every URL you visit, there’s a complete log of your internet history available to anyone with access to that server.
 This log contains not just URLs but timestamps and your IP address as well; if you’re not using a VPN or it’s not configured properly, this IP address is your real one, tying you to your activity inextricably.

 ExpressVPN solves this problem by using its own DNS.
 The zero-knowledge DNS keeps no logs and doesn’t engage in any kind of filtering or blocking, unlike other DNS services that censor or limit access to certain websites.

-Additionally, all ExpressVPN DNS requests are fully encrypted with AES-256, so even if they’re intercepted by network administrators or hackers, they’ll be indecipherable and virtually useless.
+Additionally, all ExpressVPN DNS requests are fully encrypted with AES-256, so even if network administrators or hackers intercept them, they’ll be indecipherable and virtually useless.
 Requests can also be resolved more quickly since they don’t need to pass through a third party – all the translation happens on ExpressVPN’s servers, reducing loading times as well as protecting your privacy.

 Typically, servers store data on hard drives, which also hold the OS and software used for processing your requests.
 Hard drives can hold a lot of data, but that data is stored on them permanently until the drive is overwritten or erased, so should anyone get their hands on that drive, they’d also possess all the data on it.

-Additionally, a hacker or government agency could install malicious software on the hard drive in order to steal data, conduct surveillance or render the server inoperable by corrupting the OS.
+Additionally, a hacker or government agency could install malicious software on the hard drive to steal data, conduct surveillance, or render the server inoperable by corrupting the OS.
 As a result, the server’s hard drive is perhaps the most vulnerable part of a VPN; anyone with access to it could do a lot of damage in very little time.